Attack Challenge Mode

 When you no longer need the additional protection:

-For more granular control, you can challenge specific web traffic by defining a Custom Rule with the Vercel WAF.
+For more granular control, define a Custom Rule with the Vercel WAF to challenge specific web traffic.

 Search engine crawlers like Googlebot are automatically allowed through Attack Challenge Mode without being challenged.
 This means enabling Attack Challenge Mode will not negatively impact your site's SEO or search engine indexing, even when used for extended periods.